 where $\bm{\epsilon}_k$ is a vector of independent mean-zero Gaussian random variables with standard deviations equal to $1\%\bm{y}_k^{\text{shift}}$.
-According to \cite{XuZhang2022}, the shift error is one of the major error in real-world experiments, and hence $\bm{y}_{k}^{\text{shift}}$ need to be taken into account.
-Moreover, in our simulations, all $\bm{y}_k^\delta$ are re-arranged at the same time grids by using the spline technique because, in general, the time grids of numerical solution of PDE (\ref{eq:operator}) do not fit the time grids of the observation data.
+According to \cite{XuZhang2022}, the shift error is one of the major errors in real-world experiments, and hence $\bm{y}_{k}^{\text{shift}}$ needs to be taken into account.
+Moreover, in our simulations, all $\bm{y}_k^\delta$ are re-arranged at the same time grids by using the spline technique because, in general, the time grids of the numerical solution of PDE (\ref{eq:operator}) do not fit the time grids of the observation data.